jshuadvd/hacks-n-notes/performance/perceived-performance.md

 Examples:

 * Game devs like Duke Nukem that require user to shoot a door from a distance before opening it.
 Hinting the game to proactively upload the next level.
+* In a login screen, start loading the dashboard JS bundle as soon as the user starts typing their username.